abhi-srivathsa/Zendesk-Ticket-Viewer-ZCC/README.md

 ```
 cd Zendesk-Ticket-Viewer-ZCC
 ```
-Generate an API token from your Zendesk Account
+Generate an API token from your Zendesk Account or use a previous active token

 Replace credential placeholders with your credentials in .env file
 ```